 I had read his articles in the New York Daily News which kept me abreast of road information during my tenure as a Brooklyn resident even as a child and later as a commuter!

 whose thirst for driving allowed me to broaden my horizons and experience life on the roads of the Eastern Seaboard.

-Thanks are also due in part to the following:
+due in part to the following:

 While I have collected these fiscal issues for tolls for decades,

 I owe a certain amount of credit for the inspiration of this website, to one of my closest friends, who in reality is more like a younger brother;